rezakj/scSeqR/README.md

 Authors: Alireza Khodadadi-Jamayran and Aristotelis Tsirigos.

+## We hope to have a stable release by the end of August!

 ### Single Cell Sequencing R package (scSeqR)

 scSeqR is an R package that can analyze single cell sequencing data types (i.e [scRNA-seq](https://en.wikipedia.org/wiki/Single_cell_sequencing#Single-cell_RNA_sequencing_(scRNA-seq))) and large numeric [matrix](https://en.wikipedia.org/wiki/Matrix_(mathematics))